 K2 is a Modern Learning Environment with learners from New Entrants - Year 2.
-The Kaitiaki teachers are Ms Mouldey (K2P), Mrs Amy Muir (K2M), Miss Sharon Boon (K2B) and Mrs Smit (K2S).
+The Kaitiaki teachers are Ms Mouldey (K2P), Mrs Amy Muir (K2M), Miss Sharon Boon (K2B), Mrs Smit (K2S) and Mrs Honey (K2H).
 Watch as we learn, grow and succeed!

 Nikhil- The giraffe went to Australia on a boat.

 Eva- I was climbing up and locking the giraffe in.

 Cooper- The giraffe is going on a boat to Australia.

 Lucas- I saw a giraffe.